-We support internationally competitive biomedical research by providing academic and industrial users with access and services on our six NMR systems.
+We support internationally competitive biomolecular research by providing academic and industrial users with access and support on our seven NMR systems.

 The fields of research we support include: